HMS Hermes (95): World War II

 After the raid on Colombo by the Japanese aircraft carriers on 5 April, Hermes and Vampire were sent to Trincomalee to prepare for Operation Ironclad, the British invasion of Madagascar, and 814 Squadron was sent ashore.
 After advance warning of a Japanese air raid on 9 April 1942, they left Trincomalee and sailed south down the Ceylon coast before it arrived.
 They were spotted off Batticaloa, however, by a Japanese reconnaissance plane from the battleship Haruna.
 The British intercepted the spot report and ordered the ships to return to Trincomalee with the utmost dispatch and attempted to provide fighter cover for them.
 The Japanese launched 85 Aichi D3A dive bombers, escorted by nine Mitsubishi A6M Zero fighters, at the two ships.
 At least 32 attacked them and sank them in quick order despite the arrival of six Fairey Fulmar II fighters of No. 273 Squadron RAF.
 Another six Fulmars from 803 and 806 Squadrons arrived after Hermes had already sunk.
 The rest of the Japanese aircraft attacked other ships further north, sinking the RFA Athelstone of 5,571 gross register tonnage (GRT), her escort, the corvette Hollyhock, the oil tanker SS British Sergeant and the Norwegian ship SS Norviken of 2,924 GRT.

 Hermes sank at coordinates 7°35′28.392″N 82°05′55.089″E with the loss of 307 men, including Captain Onslow.
 Vampire's captain and seven crewmen were also killed.
 Most of the survivors of the attack were picked up by the hospital ship Vita.
 Japanese losses to all causes were four D3As lost and five more damaged, while two Fulmars were shot down.

-Two HMS Hermes
+Decoy Hermes

 The merchant ship SS Mamari III was converted to resemble Hermes as a decoy ship to confuse the Axis and was redesignated as Fleet Tender C. On 4 June 1941, when she was sailing down the east coast of England to Chatham Dockyard in Kent to be converted back into a cargo ship, the decoy Hermes hit a submerged wreck off Norfolk during a German aerial attack.
 Before she could be refloated, she was crippled by German E-boats and abandoned in place.